SteveNield/simple-service-auth/README.md

-# simple-auth
+# simple-service-auth

-Simple token-based authentication and authorization for express and socket.io services.
+Lightweight, simple token-based (JWT) authentication and authorization for Express and socket.io services.

 Provides paths and middleware for managing access to protected express and/or socket.io services, using a given list of users and roles.